-where $R(\cdot)$ is a function that maps a TM to the data rate associated with this TM, $TM_i$ is the optimal TM given in the dataset, and $\overline{TM}i$ is the predicted TM.
-For positive values of $\delta$ this means that the model predicts higherindex TM than the optimal one.
+where $R(\cdot)$ is a function that maps a TM to the data rate associated with this TM, TM_i is the optimal TM given in the dataset, and \overline{TM}i is the predicted TM.
+A positive value of δ means predicting TM with a rate higher than the optimal one.
 This implicitly incurs a retransmission.
 The number of retransmissions is given by NR metric.
-While negative values of $\delta$ implies that the model predicts suboptimal TM, which leads to a rate loss.
-The difference between the data rates of $TM_i$ and $\overline{TM}i$ is given by DRL.
+A negative value of δ implies that the model predicts suboptimal TM, which leads to a rate loss.
+The difference between the data rates of TM_i and \overline{TM}i is given by DRL.